pdxparrot/ggj2019/SETUP.md

   * Create an empty Prefab and add the SceneManager component to it
 * ViewerManager
   * Create an empty Prefab and add the ViewerManager component to it

-* TODO: Viewer setup
-  * Create a new Viewer script that overrides a Core Viewer
-  * Create an empty Prefab and add the Viewer component to it
-    * Add a camera under the prefab
-      * Clear Mode: Sky
-      * Background Color: Default
-      * Projection: Depends on viewer needs
-      * Remove the Audio Listener
-      * Add a Post Process Layer component to the Camera object
-      * Add an Aspect Ratio component to the Camera (UI) object
-    * Add another camera under the prefab (UI)
-      * Layer: UI
-      * Clear Mode: None
-      * Culling Mask: UI
-      * Projection: Orthographic
-      * Remove the AudioListener
-      * Add an Aspect Ratio component to the Camera (UI) object
-    * Add an empty GameObject under the prefab and add a Post Process Volume to it
-    * Attach the Cameras and the Post Process Volume to the Viewer component
-    * **Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)**

 ## LoadingManager and GameStateManager Prefabs